 To help police and other services get the photos or videos taken down, take screenshots and copy the web addresses.
 To find any other websites that might have your image/video, you can do a reverse image search.
 Having the support of a friend when searching for photos and videos can help.
 Try not to focus on any comments on the websites − they can be very hurtful.

-If you're under 18: You can report image-based abuse to the Australian eSafety Office and they will help get the photo or video taken down.
+You can report image-based abuse to the eSafety Commissioner and they will help get the photo or video taken down.
 You can also report it to your local police (take your evidence with you).

 Protect your personal details